Shimu-I/Shimu-I/README.md

 **`Ambitious`**
 </br>
 Hello there!
-I'm currently a second-year Computer Science student at United International University.
-I'm thrilled to share that I diligently keep track of all my practice code and projects here.
-If you ever need any assistance or would like to collaborate on something, feel free to reach out! 😊
+I'm a computer science student at United International University, and I'm excited to share my projects and practice code here.

----
+Feel free to reach out if you'd like to collaborate or need any assistance! 😊

+## I'm particularly passionate about:
+💻 Full Stack Development<br>
+🌐 Web Development<br>
+🔐 Cyber Security<br>
+🎨 UI/UX Design<br>
+🧱 3D Modeling<br>